Amartya101/Piccolo-With-Seurat/README.md

 ```
 devtools::install_github("Amartya101/Piccolo")
 ```
-In addition to Piccolo, to use Seurat you'll need to install Seurat (v4) from CRAN:
+In addition to Piccolo, to use Seurat you'll need to install Seurat from CRAN (currently Piccolo has been set up for use with v4 and not the latest development version v5)):
 ```
 install.packages("Seurat")
 ```